nano-nyano/Nyault/README.md

 #### Mobile App
 There is no native mobile app but the web wallet contains a Progressive Web App (PWA).
 That allows you to run it in offline mode for remote-signing.

-If you visit [nault.cc](https://nault.cc) in your phone you will be given the option to install it.
+If you visit [nyault.thomiz.dev](https://nyault.thomiz.dev) in your phone you will be given the option to install it.

-* Android: Click on "Install Nault for Android" in the menu
+* Android: Click on "Install Nyault for Android" in the menu
 * iOS (Safari only): 1 - Tap the share button.
 2 - Select "+ Add to home screen".
-3 - Open Nault from the home screen
+3 - Open Nyault from the home screen

 ## How To Help